ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 Once the dataset is released in an HCA snapshot release, the contributor should be informed and provided with the link to their dataset on the HCA Data Browser.

+## Managed/controlled access data

+When talking to contributors about managed/controlled access data there are some important issues to note.

+The ethics helpdesk

 ## Template emails
 These templates are considered a guide to provide a skeleton with the required information.
 The primary wrangler can choose to edit and customise to make it more personal or appropriate for the situation.